Academic Authors: Muskan Panjwani, Alina Yakunina

 2. Fill in the blanks and write the numbers.

-4. Complete these subtraction without regrouping.
+4. Complete these subtractions without regrouping.

-5. Complete these subtraction with one regrouping.
+5. Complete these subtractions with one regrouping.

-6. Complete these subtraction with two regrouping.
+6. Complete these subtractions with two regrouping.

 673 – 152 =